 Andrea Goldstein, Secretary

-The NSPA has three active standing committees that support the work of the Board on a project basis: the Awards Committee, the Professional Development Committee, and the Public Relations Committee.
+The NSPA has four active standing committees that support the work of the Board on a project basis: the Advocacy Committee, the Awards Committee, the Professional Development Committee, and the Public Relations Committee.
 Committees generally meet 4-8 times per year and offer a great way for members to get involved with the work of the Association without a significant time commitment.
 If you are interested in becoming a committee volunteer, please contact email@example.com.

 Chair: Kyleigh Woods

 Mandate: The Awards Committee is responsible for developing, co-ordinating, and promoting the Awards Program of the NSPA.
 It also promotes other awards and activities that recognize exceptional contributions and/or excellence amongst Branch members.
 The NSPA Awards Program is a mechanism for appropriately recognizing persons who have demonstrated leadership, excellence, and/or a high level of service within the Association/profession.

 Mandate: The Professional Development Committee is responsible for identifying, developing, co-ordinating, and promoting relevant educational opportunities for members of the NSPA.
 Such opportunities may be directly related to clinical practice, management, or research within the physiotherapy profession, or they may relate to broader personal and professional skills development.
 The Committee is also responsible for liaising with the Canadian Physiotherapy Association’s Business and Professional Development Department on matters related to professional development.
 A member sits on the National Professional Development Committee.